kai687/sphinxawesome-theme/docs/demo/inline-code.rst

 Files and directories
 ~~~~~~~~~~~~~~~~~~~~~

-You can designate files with the :rst:`file` role.
+You can designate files with the ``file`` role.

 .. code-block:: rst

    :file:`Some file name`

 This renders as :file:`Some filename`.
-You can highlight placeholder text in file and
-directory names using the following syntax:
+You can highlight placeholder text in file and directory names using the following syntax:

 .. code-block:: rst